2DegreesInvesting/tilt.eu.taxonomy/README.md

 <!-- badges: end -->

-The goal of tilt.eu.taxonomy is to assess whether each product of the SME is eligible and aligned according to the activities which follow EU taxonomy regulation objectives.
+The goal of tilt.eu.taxonomy is to assess whether each product of the SME is eligible for the EU taxonomy regulation.

 ## Installation